 There are so many container types to purchase these days.
-From dollar store finds too expensive boxes at an organizing store, different container types can help for various purposes.
+From dollar store finds too expensive boxes (Affiliate Link) at an organizing store, different container types can help for various purposes.
 You can use individual containers for the refrigerator, but other bins wouldn't do in that cold space.
 Some can go in the basement, but others will get moldy.
 To help you decide on the right bin, here is a list of different container types and examples of the items you can put in them.

 Jump to: